codio-content/cs-intro-python-lists/.guides/content/Exercise-1-9920.md

 ## Lists Exercise 1

 **Problem**
-Write a program that takes a list of integers called `numbers` and replaces each element greater than 10 with a `'*'` (**Note** use single quotes, the auto-grader will not work with double quotes).
+Write a program that takes a list of integers called `numbers` and replaces each element greater than 10 with a `'*'`.
 Print the new version of `numbers`.

 **Expected Output**
 * If `numbers = [30, 1, 20, 4]` then you will print `['*', 1, '*', 4]`